Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Methodology

 \subsection{Ethical Considerations}

-We have taken great care to adhere to principles of ethical research.
-In the recruitment process, each participant was informed the purpose of the study, that they can withdraw at any time without giving any reasons, and that we would not store any personally identifying information.
-We also informed the participants about the estimated duration of the study and their compensation in our consent form.
+To adhere to the principles of ethical research we took the following steps.
+In the recruitment process, each participant was informed of the study's purpose, that they can withdraw at any time without giving any reasons, and that we would not store any personally identifying information.
+We also informed the participants about the study's estimated duration and their compensation in our consent form.
 Respondents who did not consent were not allowed to proceed with the study.
-Our study protocol was thoroughly examined and approved by the lead author's Institutional Review Board (IRB).
+Our study protocol was examined and approved by the lead author's Institutional Review Board (IRB).